Ultra123-hub/Super-Store-Products-Analysis/README.md

 **Insight: Super Store recorded its highest order in January, August and November.
 However, business was sloppy in February and September when it recorded its lowest.**

 6. **What is the relationship between sales, profit an quantity?**
 All numerical variables right?
-I created a scatter plot using saborn to visualiz th rlationship btwn sals an profit
+I created a scatter plot using seaborn to visualize the relationship btwn sales an profit

 ```python
 fig = plt.figure(figsize=(8, 6))